 That was good enough to lead the 49ers a dominant 49-26 win against the (then) San Diego Chargers.
 Yet it does not feature in the top 5 passer ratings in Super Bowl history.
 Are there really five better Super Bowl quarterbacking performances than that?
 It’s open to debate.

+Yet it was only in his 10th Super Bowl start that he broke into the top 10 passer rating performances. (according to Wikipedia).
 Clearly this is not the ideal way to judge quarterbacking performances for the biggest of games then.

 But that doesn’t make it any the less fun to look back and see what the top ten passer rated games in the Super Bowl were.
 If nothing else it’s a good excuse to go down memory lane of the big game.
 Plus we all love a list we can argue with and say why it’s wong don’t we?!